icculus/manymouse/README.txt

   gave me the rundown on getting this to work with Cygwin.

+Matlab/Octave bindings:
+  There's a little Matlab/Octave wrapper in contrib/matlab.
+It can be compiled using the function "compile_manymouse_mex.m".
+Tested under Windows 7 (Matlab 2010b) and Ubuntu 12.04 (Octave 3.2.4 and Matlab 2011a).

+  Demo scripts for Octave compatible function call ('demo_mex.m') as well as Matlab's class Interface ('ManyMouse.m', 'demo_class.m') are also included.

+  Thanks to Thomas Weibel for the Matlab work.

 Some general ManyMouse usage notes:
  - If a mouse is disconnected, it will not return future events, even if you plug it right back in.
 You will be alerted of disconnects programmatically